Robustified Gaussian quasi-likelihood inference for volatility: Introduction

 \section{Introduction}

 Suppose that we want to estimate the parametric diffusion coefficient of the $d$-dimensional continuous It\^{o} semimartingale $(X,Y)$ where

-based on a discrete-time sample $\{(X_{t_j},Y_{t_j})\}_{j=0}^{n}$ with $t_j=t_j^n:=jT/n$ for a fixed $T>0$, when finite-activity jumps and spike noises contaminate the process.
-If there are no discontinuous contaminations, then the conventional Gaussian quasi-(log-)likelihood (GQLF for short; see \eqref{hm:GQLF} below) based on the Euler scheme efficiently works in the non-ergodic framework, leaving the drift function $\mu=(\mu_t)$ unknown as a nuisance element.
+based on a discrete-time sample $\{(X_{t_j},Y_{t_j})\}_{j=0}^{n}$ with $t_j=t_j^n:=jT/n$ for a fixed $T>0$, when finite-activity jumps and spike noises contaminate the process, where $w$ and $w'=(w,w^\dagger)$ are standard {\wp es} in $\mbbr^r$ and $\mbbr^{r'}$ respectively, with $w^\dagger$ denoting a standard {\wp} in $\mbbr^{r^\dagger}$ independent of $w$ ($r'=r+r^\dagger$); we will model spike noises, which appear in several application fields, such as echo-planar imaging-based diffusion tensor imaging \cite{ChaStoGra09}, using \eqref{hm:Y.spike} and \eqref{hm:X.spike} below.
+In the absence of discontinuous components, the conventional Gaussian quasi-(log-)likelihood function based on the Euler scheme (GQLF; see \eqref{hm:GQLF} below) is efficient within the non-ergodic framework, treating the drift function $\mu=(\mu_t)$ as a nuisance parameter.
 We refer to \cite{GenJac93}, \cite{Gob01} and \cite{UchYos13} for related details for the efficient results in the case of clean continuous processes.
-However, it is well-known that the GQLF is fragile against contamination by some discontinuous variations.
+However, it is well-known that the GQLF is sensitive to contamination from discontinuous variations.

-The most popular estimation strategy for removing jump effects is the threshold estimation.
-Related previous works include the following. \begin{itemize} \item \textit{Local-threshold estimation \cite{ShiYos06}, \cite{Shi08}, and \cite{OgiYos11} for ergodic diffusion with finite-activity jumps.} They classify the jumps by looking at only the increment sizes of $Y$ and entirely or partly involve a jump-detection filter of the form
+The most popular estimation strategy for removing jumps is the threshold estimation.
+Related previous studies about parametric inference include the following. \begin{itemize} \item \textit{Local-threshold estimation \cite{ShiYos06}, \cite{Shi08}, and \cite{OgiYos11} for ergodic diffusion with finite-activity jumps.} They classified the jumps by looking at only the increment sizes of $Y$ and entirely or partly involving a jump-detection filter of the form